 missions, probably escaped recognition.

 The ethnic diversity in Apache camps prompted changes in the relations of production.
-Various social
+Various

-at San Juan Bautista, and even other natives who still lived in missions.
+as the one at San Juan Bautista, and even other natives who still lived in missions.

 Captives who came into this changing environment had to be indoctrinated, leading to a more

 extensive projection of Apache identity.
 The Spanish boy taken in 1776 noted that Andrés and his